SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/webex-source.md

 <img src={useBaseUrl('img/send-data/webex-logo.png')} alt="webex-logo" width="120" />

-Cisco Webex is a cloud-based video conferencing and collaboration product suite which comprises software including Webex Meetings, Webex Teams, and Webex Devices.
-This Webex source collects admin audit events and webhooks (Meeting, rooms, messages, and memberships) data and sends it to Sumo Logic.
+Cisco Webex is a cloud-based video conferencing and collaboration product suite, which comprises software including Webex Meetings, Webex Teams, and Webex Devices.
+This Webex source collects admin audit events and webhooks (meetings, rooms, messages, and memberships) data and sends it to Sumo Logic.

 ## Data Source